CSRD vs VSME: Which framework applies to you in 2026?

 “We are among the top 3% worldwide in terms of sustainability assessments.
 And that's also because we have our CO2 management well in order now.
 So, where we initially stood at zero, we have quickly developed a very robust CO2 framework.
 We can now map everything out accurately thanks to BigMile’s platform.”

 Want to learn more about how we can help you monitor your emissions to support compliance with the CSRD or alignment with the VSME?
-Book a call with one of your experts.
+Book a call with one of our experts.

 Add CO2 emission calculations to your software and logistics operations